 Things to Do

-Accra is a city in constant movement, from the lively Makola market to the city's picturesque fishing harbor, and the must-see Arts and Cultural Sales Center.
-Not far from the city, Bojo Beach is a popular destination, unspoiled as of yet because of its distance from the city.
-Labadi Beach, located in the city itself, is very active during the day but the pace becomes exhilarating at night when it becomes one of Accra’s best nightspots, with a variety of pubs and eateries with great ocean views.
+Accra is a city in constant movement, from the lively Makola market to the city's picturesque fishing harbor and the must-see Arts and Cultural Sales Center.
+Not far from the city, Bojo Beach is a popular destination, unspoiled because of its distance from the city.
+Labadi Beach, located in the city itself, is very active during the day but the pace becomes exhilarating at night when it becomes one of Accra's best nightspots, with a variety of pubs and eateries with great ocean views.

-Accra has an exciting and trendy nightlife scene, with various pubs and nightclubs lining the various downtown areas as well as many local restaurants to try out and enjoy the local cuisine.
-For history buffs, head for the Kwame Nkrumah Memorial Park to see the former President’s mausoleum and museum.
+Accra has an exciting and trendy nightlife scene, with various pubs and nightclubs lining the various downtown areas and many local restaurants to try out and enjoy the local cuisine.
+For history buffs, head for the Kwame Nkrumah Memorial Park to see the former President's mausoleum and museum.
 Other tourist attractions include the National Museum of Ghana, the Ghana Academy of Arts and Sciences, the National Theatre, the Accra Centre for National Culture, the Jamestown lighthouse, and the Ohene Djan Stadium.

 Accommodations & Homestays

 Participants would be accommodated in a home located at Mamprobi, Accra which is about 15-20 minutes away from the clinical partner site.
 This is the rented home of CFHI Medical Director, where at least one Local Coordinator will also reside.
-The house is a spacious 4-bedroom home, and depending on the number of participants per cohort, rooms may be shared.
+The house is a spacious 6-bedroom home, and depending on the number of participants per cohort, rooms may be shared.
 The house includes a kitchen, living room, two bathrooms, and a good water supply.
 Rooms are comfortable with beds, closets, and fans.
 Air-conditioning is also present in each room, but due to high power cost, students who choose to use air conditioner will pay for this cost separately at the program site.

 Eligibility: Who Can Apply?